2030 Movement Strategy

 In March 2021, an additional 250 e-scooters were introduced, and the eligibility zone expanded to allow users to move and connect around the city.
 With the introduction of the additional fleet, e-scooters have travelled over 1.3 million kms which is a 35% increase year-on-year.

 The data above suggests that the community are now exploring new and environmentally friendly modes of transport.

 E-mobility rider behaviours indicate an initial higher percentage of travel in morning between 8am-10am (morning commute) and then again between the hours of 5-8pm with users choosing to ride to entertainment precincts, family rides to parks and to move and connect between different parts of the city.

 Top 10 Popular Start Locations

 Top 10 Popular End Locations

-In collaboration with the City, Neuron has established virtual parking stations to incentivise and encourage safe parking practices around the city.
+In collaboration with the City of Darwin, virtual parking stations were established to incentivise and encourage safe parking practices around the city.
 These parking stations are constantly refined using Start/End Trip data analysis to ensure they are distributed based on demand while managing occurrences of high end trip vehicle bunching.

 The fleet is continuously redistributed to ensure consistent service uptime, availability, and quality throughout the deployment area.
 Redistribution activities take place up to 24 hours a day as local usage dictates.
 The e-scooters are typically redistributed multiple times within a single charging cycle.